ulsdevteam/dimes-styles/README.md

 # styles
-Style Library for the Rockefeller Archive Center
+Style Library for the Rockefeller Archive Center.

+## License
+This code is released under an [MIT License](LICENSE).